When securing a Small Business Administration loan, you must pay an SBA guarantee fee (also spelled “guaranty fee”).

 - What other SBA fees you may encounter

 What Is an SBA Guarantee Fee?

-When a lender approved by the Small Business Administration (SBA) extends you a loan, the federal agency agrees to back a portion of the loan.
-This guarantees your lender will be repaid part of what you borrowed if you default on your loan.
+When a lender approved by the Small Business Administration (SBA) extends a loan to you, the federal agency agrees to back a portion of the loan if you default.
+This guarantees your lender will be repaid part of what you borrowed if you stop paying back your loan.
 By making this guarantee, the SBA puts itself at risk of having to pay money to your lender.